D00237535/Server-Side-CRUD-CA/README.md

 [You can see the application running here](https://mysql06.comp.dkit.ie/D00235179/CRUD "OH CRUD")

 ### Instructions for use
-* Install XAMPP
+* Install XAMPP from the link below.
-* Open XAMPP and start up MySQL and Apache
+* Open XAMPP and start up MySQL and Apache.
-* Create a MySQL database called ssd_ca2_db in PHP MyAdmin
+* Create a MySQL database called ssd_ca2_db in PHP MyAdmin.
-* Copy the code in the data-for-your-database.txt file and paste it in PHP MyAdmin
+* Copy the code in the data-for-your-database.txt file and paste it in PHP MyAdmin.
-* Transfer the PHP files in to your htdocs folder inside the XAMPP folder so Apache can process the PHP code
+* Transfer the PHP files in to your htdocs folder inside the XAMPP folder so Apache can process the PHP code.
-* Edit the database.php file to match the SQL database you created
+* Edit the database.php file to match the SQL database you created.

 ## Requirements for project to run:
-* Intall Xampp from the link below
+* This is the link to download XAMPP
 [Install XAMPP](https://www.apachefriends.org/index.html "XAMPP")

 <h2 align="center">Have Fun playing</h2>